ma4nn/moneymoney-sankey/README.md

 # MoneyMoney Extension: Sankey Chart

-This is an extension for the great [MoneyMoney software](https://moneymoney-app.com/) to generate an HTML [Sankey Chart](https://de.wikipedia.org/wiki/Sankey-Diagramm) from the categories of the exported transactions.
+This is an extension for the great [MoneyMoney app](https://moneymoney-app.com/) to export an HTML [Sankey Chart](https://de.wikipedia.org/wiki/Sankey-Diagramm) from the transaction categories.

 ![Sankey Sample Chart](https://dev-investor.de/wp-content/uploads/moneymoney_sankey_diagramm-1.jpg)